jps28PCT/PCT_EET320/README.md

 measurement = dmm.query("MEAS:VOLT:DC?")  #Measures the voltage with the multimeter and places the value in 'measurement'

 ```
-  This shows how the addr_assign() function could be used in a linear script.
+  This shows how the addr_assign() function could be used in a user-defined function.
   </br>
   </br>